WillDraxler/R4Human_Ecology/content/project/project_1_stringr/index.md

 }
 ```

 This project set a strong start to this independent study, as well as a framework for motivated effort.
 If I was as focused on all my projects as I was with this one, I would find myself enjoying my work significantly more.
+Perhaps the takeaway there is to pursue interest and to build new skills as I work to keep myself engaged.